 Your appliances will work more effectively and save you electricity at home if they are cared for.
 For example, when your air conditioner's air filters clog up, you might choose to turn it up higher because the regular temperature doesn’t do so much anymore, using more energy.

 By changing the filter (monthly, as recommended), you can get enough cold air at a minimal temperature, and you’ll note a reduction in your utility bills.
 The same applies to your dishwasher, tumble dryer, and other appliances.

 Remember that there is a connection between how much electricity you use and your environment.
 Your personal electricity conservation changes might seem small, but they all add up.
 Further, you’ll find by following some of the simple tips above.
 You don’t need to rush out and purchase energy-efficient products.

-You’ll find energy savings as simple as paying attention to use around the home, insulating your water heater and replacing incandescent bulbs with energy-efficient ones when the time comes.
-Small changes such as turning off all the light before you go out all add up.
+You’ll find energy savings as simple as paying attention to use around the home, insulating your water heater, and replacing incandescent bulbs with energy-efficient bulbs when the time comes.
+Small changes such as turning off all the lights before you go out all add up.
 This all results in conserving energy around the home.